Morgan Advanced Materials Executes Share Buyback - TipRanks.com

 Morgan Advanced Materials ( (GB:MGAM) ) has provided an announcement.

-Morgan Advanced Materials PLC has executed a share buyback, purchasing 27,780 of its ordinary shares at an average price of 203.9667 pence per share.
-This move is part of a previously announced buyback program aimed at optimizing the company’s capital structure, potentially enhancing shareholder value by reducing the number of shares outstanding.
+Morgan Advanced Materials PLC has executed a share buyback program, purchasing 21,786 of its ordinary shares at a weighted average price of 233.0852 pence per share.
+This move is part of a previously announced buyback program and reflects the company’s strategy to manage its capital structure, potentially enhancing shareholder value by reducing the number of shares in circulation.

-The most recent analyst rating on (GB:MGAM) stock is a Hold with a £234.00 price target.
-To see the full list of analyst forecasts on Morgan Advanced Materials stock, see the GB:MGAM Stock Forecast page.

 Spark’s Take on GB:MGAM Stock